rlouf/blog/content/post/introduce_mcx.md

 MCX comes with sane defaults (runtimes and pre-defined programs), but has many trap doors that allow you to tinker with the lower level.

-### Carving MCMC at its joints

-In order to provide composable inference you need to tear existing algorithms apart, extract the specific from the general until you have independent pieces that work well together.
-This has two advantages:

-1. The biggest is development time.
-It is not rare to see a lot of duplicated code in libraries that implement HMC and NUTS.
-In MCX it is "just" a matter of creating program that replaces the HMC proposal with the NUTS proposal.
-   You can even add empirical HMC by replacing the proposal.
-Implementing Riemannian HMC is just a matter of switching the metric and integrators.
-You only need to write the parts that are specific to the algorithms.
-2. It allows advanced users to take all these parts and create a program you would have never thought of.

-## Give me a million chains